-This course is designed as supporting/allied course for the graduate students of Microbiology.
-A development of fundamental principles of chemistry and their applications, chemical nomenclature, bonding theories, thermo-chemistry, periodic properties, solution calculations, gas laws and the properties of solids and liquids are among the topics discussed.
+This General course is designed for the graduate students of Microbiology.
+Development of fundamental principles of chemistry and their applications, chemical nomenclature, bonding theories, thermo-chemistry, periodic properties, solution calculations, gas laws and the properties of solids and liquids are among the topics discussed.
 It will also provide the student with the opportunity to establish and develop the generic skills including ability to use conceptual models and gather and rationalize data, problem-solving and critical thinking.